 Should Law Students Take the GRE or the LSAT?

-- First, let’s look at which law schools are open to GRE scores.
-As of now, 23 of the 205 American Bar Association approved law schools accept GRE scores as an LSAT substitute:
+First, let’s look at which law schools are open to GRE scores.
+As of now, 23 of the 205 American Bar Association-approved law schools accept GRE scores as an LSAT substitute.
+These include:

 - Brigham Young University Law School